robertklee/C-Optimization-DCT/README.md

 - `ENABLE_OPT_MAX` **(false)**: Enables a target with maximum optimization flags on
 - `ENABLE_BTRFLY_OPERATOR` **(true)**: Enables the assembly to be generated with BTRFLY operator. `ENABLE_SAVE_ASM` must be enabled.
 This will not run as it is a theoretical hardware operator.

-The code is designed to be optimized for ARM 32-bit processor, and thus requires a ARM Linux GCC compiler to run the most optimized code. **By default, it will compile for an x86 processor.**
+The code is designed to be optimized for ARM 32-bit processor, and thus requires an ARM Linux GCC compiler to run the most optimized code. **By default, it will compile for an x86 processor.**

 ### Running `dct` target
 To run the `dct` target, you need to pass it an input file.
 Sample files are stored in the `test` directory.
 Use the following command to run with a sample input:

 `./dct <input 8-bit image> <width> <height>`

-For example,
+For example, the following will run it on the 8x8 test image.

 `./dct ../test/64_byte_input 8 8`